America's Dark Future?

 Endorsed by Sioux Falls Free Thinkers

 Make no mistake.
 Hitler is now alive and well in America.
-Hilter said he would "Make Germany Great Again!"
+Hitler said he would "Make Germany Great Again!"
 Trump said he will "Make America Great Again!"
 Hitler demonized Jews.
 Trump demonized Muslims.
 Hitler said "Make the lie big, make it simple, keep saying it, and eventually they will believe it" Remind you of anyone?

 The words are similar.
 The appeals to the worst within us are similar.
 The appeals to hatred are similar.
 Will the haters in America follow the same course into dictatorship as the Germans did?
 The haters want that future!
-Where White Males Rule All and can commit any atrocity they want on Muslims, Women, Hispanics, Blacks, LGBTs, and non-christians of a any kind.
+Where White Males Rule All and can commit any atrocity they want on Muslims, Women, Hispanics, Blacks, LGBTs, and non-Christians of any kind.
 But especially on women.
 They are physically weaker and easy prey.
-That's why Moslem women are the first being attacked.
+That's why Muslim women are the first being attacked.
 They are easy victims for the cowardly white males full of hatred for their own inadequacies as men.

 Some expect our laws to protect us.
 They Won't.
 The Germans had a democracy with an elected legislature, they had laws protecting all citizen's rights, they had a Supreme Court.
-The guardians of the laws were simply replaced with those who did not support those laws just as the New Fuhrer is doing right now in America by replacing the Federal Judges.
+The guardians of the laws were simply replaced with those who did not support those laws just as the New Fuhrer (Trump) is doing right now in America by replacing the Federal Judges.
 Then goodbye civil rights.
 Hello Dictatorship!

 "Amazingly others and myself were predicting this possibility back in 2014 and I put those predictions on the Sioux Falls Atheists website.
 Here is a link to that page: